- Treatment for erectile dysfunction with tadalafil

 What dosages are available?

 Dosing depends on whether tadalafil is prescribed as needed or as a lower daily dose.
-Your clinician will advise which option may be suitable.
+Your pharmacist will advise which option may be most suitable.

 Can I change doses myself?

-No. Dose adjustments should be made only in consultation with the prescribing clinician.
+No. Any dose adjustments should be made only in consultation with your prescribing pharmacist.

 How is tadalafil taken?